test2125/test2125/README.md

 ## Welcome to My GitHub Profile!
 👋 Hi,

-📊 I am Data professional with a passion for exploring datasets and finding hidden patterns.
+📊 Data professional with a passion for exploring datasets and finding hidden patterns.

 🎓 BSc from the University, where I gained a strong foundation in problem solving and analytical thinking.